readily available in stores. So they decided to put an ad in a Boston newspaper to see what would happen.

-Eventually, Jack began managing Country Curtains full time, as our company grew and grew.
-We took out more and more ads in national magazines, and our catalog evolved from a flyer, to a booklet of sketches, to the big color catalog we have today.
-Always, our dream has been to offer the nicest designs, the very best quality, fair and reasonable prices, and extraordinary customer service.
+Eventually, Jack began managing Country Curtains full time, as the company grew and grew.
+They took out more and more ads in national magazines, and their catalog evolved from a flyer, to a booklet of sketches, to the big color catalog we have today.They always believed in offering the nicest designs, the very best quality, fair and reasonable prices, and extraordinary customer service.
 Our New England family business tradition wouldn't have it any other way!

 As our company grew ... and outgrew their dining room ...
 Jack and Jane bought and restored the famous old Red Lion Inn in Stockbridge and moved Country Curtains there.
 It wasn't long before they needed even more space, so they built a new home for Country Curtains a few miles down the road where we still are today.
 Because Jack started out in retailing, he always wanted a few stores.
 So years ago, we also formed a retail company to oversee a growing number of locations.
 Now there are Country Curtains shops all up and down the east coast from New Hampshire to Virginia, and from Boston to Chicago.